CodeYourFuture/syllabus/docs/fundamentals/week-3/coursework.md

 Employers are looking for Front End developers that are:

-1.Abile to effectively present information and respond to questions from management, business and users.
+1. Effectively present information and respond to questions from management, business, and users.
 2.
 3.